EdrisKhorani/hierarchical_time_series/RESULTS_SUMMARY.md

 # Hierarchical Time Series with Walmart M5 dataset

 Time series forecasting is a common Data Science task and is used in many applications including demand forecasting, stock-market returns and in predictive maintenance.
-Often times, real-world time series follow a hierarchical aggregation structure which arise from typical hierarchies like:
+Often, real-world time series follow a hierarchical aggregation structure which arise from typical hierarchies like:

 * geographical (e.g. COVID cases broken down by regions - https://coronavirus.data.gov.uk/details/interactive-map),
 * product (e.g. supermarket product categories in Walmart M5 dataset),